Who We Are

 Although content submitted to The Leader is subject to internal editorial review by staff and content experts at the ASHA national office, it is a newsmagazine, and thus is not governed by scholarly peer review.

-Managing Editor: Bridget Murray Law
+Editor-in-Chief: Bridget Murray Law

-Assistant Managing Editor: Carol Polovoy
+Managing Editor: Carol Polovoy

 Art Director: Michele K. Moy